 Crestwood real estate guide & listings for sale

-Home buyers who prefer a slower-paced atmosphere will enjoy Crestwood.
-This part of Edmonton is very quiet overall, as there are low levels of noise from traffic.
-Lastly, it is very easy to get to parks in the neighbourhood, since there are a few of them close by for residents to check out, like MacKinnon Ravine Park and MacKenzie Ravine.
+The character of Crestwood is exemplified by its relaxed ambience.
+Most areas in this part of Edmonton are very quiet, as there are usually low levels of noise from traffic.
+Lastly, it is very easy to get to green spaces from most locations within the neighbourhood since there are a few of them nearby for residents to unwind in.